Baylis Media Ltd, Newspaper House,

 If you would like to make a complaint to us about a breach of the code (full details of which can be found below) please email email@example.com or write to:

 Maidenhead, SL6 1HX.

-In the first instance complaints should be made directly to Baylis Media Ltd as outlined above.
+In the first instance complaints should be made directly to Baylis Community Media CIC as outlined above.

 However, you can also complain directly to press regulator IPSO at:

 The Independent Press Standards Organisation (IPSO), as Regulator, is charged with enforcing the following Code of Practice, which was framed by the Editors' Code of Practice Committee and is enshrined in the contractual agreement between IPSO and newspaper, magazine and electronic news publishers.